Instruments and equipment

 LIG has a thermal ionization mass spectrometer (TIMS), a Finnigan MAT261, originally delivered in 1982 but upgraded several times since that.
 The MAT261 has an ion source that can house a turret with 13 samples, loaded on Re filaments, at a time.
 It has a multi-collector system encompassing five Faraday detectors for simultaneous analysis of five masses / isotopes, as well as one secondary electron multiplier for analysis of small samples.
 The MAT261 is used to analyse the isotopic composition of solid elements such as uranium, lead, strontium, samarium and neodymium, but is also used for the analysis of chlorine isotopes in the form of cesium chloride.

 Triton Thermal ionization mass spectrometer

 In February 2006, a new thermal ionization mass spectrometer (TIMS), a Triton from Thermo Finnigan, was installed at LIG.
 It is equipped with nine Faraday detectors and one secondary electron multiplier with RPQ filter for small signals.
 The sample magasin can house 21 samples.
-It is used for isotope analysis of solid substances, and to start with it will be used to analyse the same elements as our old machine (MAT261), uranium and lead, strontium, samarium and neodymium.
-In the future new applications can be anticipated.
+It is used for isotope analysis of solid substances, principally the same elements as our old machine (MAT261), uranium and lead, strontium, samarium and neodymium.

 Find out more